Colbird/GitHub-knowledge/stage vs. commit.md

 **Rebase**: get new master and see how you branch works before *merging* **Clone** copy of repository.
 This clone has everything, the files, the master branch, the other branches, all the existing commits.

-Need to fix this tooo
+Need to fix this too.